elifkus/tutorial/README.md

 # Making a pull request

 After you have finished your changes you need to create [a pull request](https://help.github.com/articles/using-pull-requests)  on Github.
-DjangoGirls will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.
+KadinYazilimci  will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.

 In your own repository on Github press do *Compare & pull request*